asifhafeez89/collinsonx-web-copy/packages/collinsonx-tests-e2e/README.md

 ## Sign-up
 - Sign-up uses a service called Mailinator in order to be able to create random users using a base email address e.g. '@collinsonxteam.testinator.com' (Mailinator collects all emails associated to this base email)
-- On partner sign-up an email is sent to mailinator with a URL that leads to a sign-up form; this URL is extracted (through an api call to Mailinator)and used in playwright to interact with the form to sign-up and automatically login.
+- On partner sign-up an email is sent to Mailinator with a URL that leads to a sign-up form; this URL is extracted (through an api call to Mailinator)and used in playwright to interact with the form to sign-up and automatically login.
 - Checkout the code for this in ./tests/partner-management/utils/SignUp.js

 ## Running tests locally

+### Setup env.tests file

+1. 'env.tests' should be created under collinsonx-web/packages/collinsonx-tests-e2e/.env.tests
+2. Copy and paste secrets into this file (obtain secrets from David Woods until further notice)

 ### Setup CORS access

 Setup process got more involved due to recent changes in the backend for CORS access.
 Here are the steps to follow to access deployed API through the partner-management app running on your local machine:

-1. The following aliases should be placed inside /etc/hosts file (on your local machine):
+3. The following aliases should be placed inside /etc/hosts file (on your local machine):

 ```
 127.0.0.1 partner-local.test.cergea.com